-One of the best things you can do before you start down the path to trying solids with your little ones is to get prepared as much as you can – mentally and physically.
+One of the best things you can do before you start down the path to starting solids with twins is to get prepared as much as you can – mentally and physically.

 Suddenly a whole lot of new things are added into your already busy day, which when you have twins, is full enough already.

-First, you have to know that they are ready – and they may be ready at different ages.
+Firstly, you have to know that your twins are ready – and remember that they may not be ready at the same time.

 They should be:

 - Around six months of age (adjusted age) to ensure their digestive system is developed enough to process the food.

 - Able to support their head and neck well

 - Interested in watching you eat – reaching out for the food or make open mouth or chewing movements while you’re eating.

 - Seem hungry after their milk feeds or demanding milk more often

 - When you offer a spoon, they open their mouth and don’t push their tongue forwards and push the food out.